Ballooning number of medical students shut out of hospital residency fuels doctor shortage

 The National Resident Matching Program is a nonprofit that helps place medical school students into hospital residency training programs across the country.

 It says 38,376 students applied for the 35,185 residencies available this year.
-Only 34,727 of those residencies were filled, and 3,649 applicants (9.5%) did not get a residency, said Barry Eisenberg, senior communications analyst for the National Resident Matching Program.
+Only 34,727 of those residencies were filled, said Barry Eisenberg, senior communications analyst for the National Resident Matching Program — leaving 3,649 applicants (9.5%) without a residency.

 Meanwhile, the Association of American Medical Colleges says the U.S. is facing a shortage of about 20,000 physicians, including primary care doctors and specialists.